Tox-Archive/Tox-OSX/README.md

 Contact
 -------

-If you want to talk with other Tox's users, you can join us on the #tox channel on the [Freenode](https://freenode.net/) IRC network.
+If you want to talk with other Tox users, you can join us on the #tox channel on the [Freenode](https://freenode.net/) IRC network.

-If you want to report a bug or make a suggestion about Tox, feel free to create a discussion on our [support platform](https://support.tox.im) or create an [issue right here on GitHub](https://github.com/Tox/Tox-OSX/issues).
+If you want to report a bug or make a suggestion for Tox, feel free to create a discussion on our [support platform](https://support.tox.im) or create an [issue right here on GitHub](https://github.com/Tox/Tox-OSX/issues).

 If you want to contact Tox support via e-mail, you can use this: [support@tox.im](mailto:support@tox.im)